About Wineries, Wine Tasting & Tours, and Wine Festivals

 Columbia Gardens Urban Wine & Artisan Village - Kennewick

-The Port of Kennewick is building phase one of the Columbia Gardens Urban Wine & Artisan Village which is expected to open Spring 2017 at 421 E. Columbia Drive in Kennewick.
+The Port of Kennewick is building phase one of the Columbia Gardens Urban Wine & Artisan Village which is expected to open August 2017 at 421 E. Columbia Drive in Kennewick.

 Located in an urban setting along the Columbia River shoreline, the Columbia Gardens Wine & Artisan Village will provide a vibrant gathering place to enjoy boutique wineries, tasting rooms, restaurants, shops, art, and riparian wildlife along a scenic nature trail.

 The port plans a second phase, with space for more wineries as well as businesses like cheese shops and boutique restaurants.
 The port also plans another mixed-use development nearby called The Willows, with a brewery, offices, housing, a hotel and restaurants.
 It will also be home to Columbia Basin College's Center for Culinary Arts Education.